Key Takeaways

 Market Review |

-U.S. stocks ended another week with gains.
-The Dow Jones Industrial Average booked a small weekly gain of 0.3% to end at 33,876.78.
-The S&P 500 added 0.4% in that time to close at 4,298.86, posting its fourth straight winning week.
-The Nasdaq eked out a small weekly gain of 0.1% to finish at 13,259.14.
-The heavy-tech index posted its seventh straight winning week — its first streak of that length since November 2019.
-Among the key S&P sectors, the discretionary sector was the best weekly performer, while staples dragged the most.
-The CBOE Volatility Index (VIX), widely considered the best gauge of fear in the market, dropped to 13.8.
+U.S. stocks finished the week mostly higher.
+For the week, the Dow Jones Industrial Average eked out a small gain of 0.8% to close at 33,670.29.
+The S&P 500 gained 0.5% during the week to end at 4,327.78.
+The Nasdaq declined 0.2% for the week to finish at 13,407.23.
+Among the key S&P sectors, the energy sector was the best weekly performer, while discretionary dragged the most.
+The CBOE Volatility Index (VIX), widely considered the best gauge of fear in the market, closed at 19.3.
 Read MoreYou are currently viewing a placeholder content from X. To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

 More Information